girlsinc/me-and-my-money-edu/src/pages/course/investing-for-the-future/the-stock-market/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for The Stock Market
+# ROADMAP FOR THE STOCK MARKET
-# In today’s lesson:
+## In today's lesson we will learn how to:

 1. Describe key features of the U.S. Stock Market and how it functions.
 2. Understand what makes the stock market go up and down.